roc-ops/TTP-Editor/README.md

 1. **Slow Initial Load**: Pyodide downloads ~10MB on first load.
 Subsequent loads are cached.

 2. **Memory Issues**: Large datasets may cause memory issues.
-Try processing smaller chunks.
+Try processing smaller chunks or use multiple inputs.

 3. **Template Errors**: Check template syntax.
-The application provides detailed error messages.
+The application provides detailed error messages and visual indicators.

 4. **Browser Compatibility**: Ensure your browser supports WebAssembly.

+5. **Auto-completion Issues**: If suggestions don't appear, ensure you're typing in the template editor and check the context.

+6. **Input Configuration**: When using multiple inputs, ensure each has a unique name and valid data content.

 ### Performance Tips

 - Use specific regular expressions in templates
 - Avoid overly complex nested groups
-- Process data in reasonable chunks
+- Process data in reasonable chunks or use multiple inputs
 - Clear results between large processing runs
+- Use group filtering in inputs to process only relevant data
+- Take advantage of auto-completion for faster template writing

 ## Contributing